Can Continue To Expand And If Left Untreated, Can Eventually Burst, Causing Sudden Death

 Depending on many factors regarding the aneurysm, including its size, rate of growth as well as the medical history and age of the patient, the most appropriate treatment will be determined.

-Most often, our vascular specialists are able to use minimally invasive techniques to treat the aneurysm in our Nationally Accredited Vascular Laboratory at our Riverview vascular clinic.
+Most often, our vascular specialists are able to use minimally invasive techniques to treat aortic aneurysm in our outpatient endovascular surgery suite at our Riverview vascular clinic.

-Our vascular surgeons have staff privileges at major local hospitals, and are able to perform aortic aneurysm repair within the hospital setting, if necessary.
+Our vascular surgeons have staff privileges at major area hospitals, and are able to perform aortic aneurysm repair within the hospital setting, if necessary.

-To schedule an aneurysm screening or an aortic aneurysm surgery with one of the Board Certified Vascular Surgeons at The Vein & Vascular Institute of Riverview, give us a call at (813) 999-3992 because if left untreated, aneurysms can rupture and take your life.
+To schedule a vascular consultation with one of the Board Certified Vascular Surgeons at The Vein and Vascular Institute of Riverview, give us a call at (813) 999-3992 because if left untreated, aneurysms can rupture and take your life.